-Just like road and air travel, wintry weather can pose challenges for the rail network – and potential dangers to passengers.
-Its effects range from speed restrictions on exposed routes, to the suspension of train services due to avalanches.
+Just like road and air travel, the winter weather can pose challenges for the rail network – and potential dangers to passengers.
+Its effects range from speed restrictions on exposed routes, to the suspension of train services.

 High winds can blow objects on to the line and heavy rain can cause flooding and landslips, which means trains must stop until the line is cleared, and a thorough safety inspection of the track is carried out.